randomcodegen/Archipelago_WL/worlds/wl/docs/en_Wario_Land.md

 In this case simply switch to a different savefile to grab the check.\
 The same applies to Mt Teapot 13, which overwrites Mt Teapot 10 (and is unlocked by beating Mt.
 Teapot 12).

+- In Blocksanity Parsley Woods 31 flooded and drained count as two different stages.

 - Turning off autoscrollers messes with stage graphics and can lead to the cart stopping if it goes off screen.\
 Use at your own risk.